Skip to main content

 required

 The table name in the backend storage.
-For Postgres, this creates a table in the turbo schema.
+For Postgres, this creates a table in the streamling schema (configurable via the schema field).

 secret_name